deammion/Engr-Project/architecture_design/architecture-design.md

 #### 5.4.1 Safety Plans

-Project requirements do not involve risk of death, serious harm, harm or injury.
+Project does not involve risk of death, serious harm, harm or injury.

 ## 6. Appendices